Help from the United Way.

 Disaster help from the United Way

-When a natural or man-made disaster hits near you, or when a personal disaster occurs (such as a house burning down), the United Way will often respond with their partners.
+When a natural or man-made disaster hits near you, or when a personal disaster occurs (such as a house burning down), the United Way will often respond to a crisis with their partners.
 Many volunteers as well as national charities, including the American Red Cross, work with the United Way on giving short term relief.
 Assistance given to people impacted may include:

 - Meals, food, clothes, blankets, or water.